Mobile Device Policy

 Employees are strictly prohibited from using any mobile phone or similar device as an unauthorized media storage device for the storage or transportation of university business information.

-New York Institute of Technology retains the right to monitor employees for excessive or inappropriate use of their mobile phones.
+New York Tech retains the right to monitor employees for excessive or inappropriate use of their mobile phones.
 Employees may face disciplinary action up to and including termination for inappropriate use of the mobile phone, including conduct resulting in a security breach, violation of acceptable use policy, or causing an accident due to the reckless use of their phone.

-New York Institute of Technology retains the right to remotely wipe any mobile device for which it has a technical capability to do so, for any purpose that it deems necessary to maintain data security and integrity.
+New York Tech retains the right to remotely wipe any mobile device for which it has a technical capability to do so, for any purpose that it deems necessary to maintain data security and integrity.
 This includes personally-owned devices regardless of purchase origin.

-Eligible individuals requiring a cellular mobile device must complete the request form found on the Service Central website.
-Each request must be approved by the individual's immediate supervisor, authorized approver of the department budget, and the division vice president.
-The completed request should be forwarded to firstname.lastname@example.org for processing.
+Eligible individuals requiring a cellular device must be approved by the individual's immediate supervisor, authorized approver of the department budget, and the division vice president.
+The request should be forwarded by the employee's respective Vice President via email to firstname.lastname@example.org for processing.

-The Information Technology Telecommunications Office provides each approved individual with a wireless mobile device package and a service plan.
+ITS provides each approved individual with a mobile device package and a service plan.
 The package may consist of, but not be limited to, the mobile device, charger, and other accessories provided by the manufacturer.

-If the user requests a premium mobile device not currently offered on the approved device list, a personal check made out to the university in the full amount of the device must be delivered to the Information Technology Telecommunications Office.
-User is personally responsible for repair and/or replacement charges if a user-owned premium device is lost, stolen, or damaged.
+If the user requests a premium mobile device not currently offered on the approved device list, a personal check made out to the University in the full amount of the device must be delivered to ITS.
+The individual user is personally responsible for repair and/or replacement charges if a user-owned premium device is lost, stolen, or damaged.